Choose a traditional Italian amaretti cookie recipe and make an unbelievably delicious bowlful of homemade almond flavored cookies from scratch.

 1 pound of Valencia almonds, 2 pounds of powdered sugar, 7 or 8 whites of eggs.
 Beat the almonds with whites of eggs, but not so fine as for common macaroons; lay out stiff on wafer-paper; have almonds cut in slices, one into six pieces, lay them on the sides and top of each macaroon; ice them well from the icing bag, and bake in a slow oven (325°F).

 The Cook's Decameron (1905)

 Ingredients: Almonds (sweet and bitter), eggs, castor sugar.

 Blanch equal quantities of sweet and bitter almonds, and dry them a little in the oven, then pound them in a mortar, and add nearly double their quantity of castor sugar.

 Mix with the white of an egg well beaten up into a snow, and shape into little balls about the size of a pigeon's egg.

 Put them on a piece of stout white paper, and bake them in a very slow oven (325°F).
 They should be very light and delicate in flavor.

 Ingredients: Almonds, eggs, sugar, salt, potato flour, butter.

-Mom's amaretti biscuits were so light and good tasting.
+Mom's amaretti biscuits were so good tasting.
 They almost melted in your mouth.
 Now, you can have fun making those same amaretti in your own kitchen.